 The obvious intention when you invest or trade is to make a profit.
 But those returns don’t have to cost your soul.

 You may have heard of “socially responsible investing” or “sustainable, responsible and impact” investing.
 It’s also called “environmental, social and governance” (ESG) investing.

 This is when you support companies and funds that actively make the world a brighter, better and cleaner place.

 These companies are largely values-driven and strive to follow ethical business practices.

 That could be through reducing their carbon footprints, adopting sustainable energy practices, paying their employees a living wage, providing clean and safe workspaces, supporting women and minorities… The list is endless.

 In short, this is how you can show companies that doing good in the world will do good things for their bottom line…

 Asset management firm Arabesque Partners reported that 80% of the studies it reviewed showed that sustainability practices had a positive impact on investment performance.

-Additionally, more than 70% of S&P 500 companies report on sustainability due to growing interest from investors.
+Additionally, more than 70% of S&P 500 Index companies report on sustainability due to growing interest from investors.